US Defense Secretary Lloyd Austin cancels NATO trip after hospitalisation

 Austin had failed to disclose a prostate cancer surgery in December and a subsequent hospitalisation in January to deal with its complications.
 This month, the cabinet secretary apologised for failing to tell Biden and senior staff about his cancer diagnosis, adding that the health scare was a “gut punch” that had shaken him.

-Austin is scheduled to testify before Congress on February 29 about the secrecy surrounding his initial hospitalisation.
+He is scheduled to testify before Congress on February 29 about the secrecy surrounding his initial hospitalisation.

 His trip to Brussels would have come at a critical time in Europe.